timoxley/cruft/Readme.md

 ## Default Cruft

 By default, the following content will be removed.
-This is potentially dangerous.

 - example
 - examples